 Doctors, nurses, paramedics, assistant nurses, students and other professionals can take this course to learn key concepts in electrocardiology (cardiac physiology and anatomy).
 No prior knowledge is required.
 The course is comprehensive, yet easy and will guide the participant through all clinically relevant topics.
-The course material includes video lectures, a complete e-book, clinical cases and tests.

-Topics covered in this course:
+Topics covered in these lectures

 - Basic cardiac anatomy.